-Gray whales are amazing long-distance travellers, undertaking migrations of thousands of kilometres each year.
+Gray whales are amazing long-distance travelers, undertaking migrations of thousands of kilometers each year.

 Gray whales were the attraction on the world's first ever whale watching trips in the 1950s and today still attract thousands of visitors as they migrate up the west coast of North America each spring.

 Western subpopulation: Endangered